CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.2 Webserver.md

 #### APP.3.2.A6 Timely import of security-relevant patches and updates

-The responsible employees MUST inform themselves regularly at various sources about current weaknesses in the web server software used and import security-related updates in a timely manner.
+The responsible employees MUST inform themselves regularly at various sources about current weaknesses in the web server software used and import security-relevant updates in a timely manner.
 Software updates and patches for web servers, as well as additional applications and enhancements MUST be sourced from trusted sources only and must be sufficiently tested before they are installed or deployed.
 Before any updates or patches are installed, MUST always be sure that the original state of the web server can be restored.

 #### APP.3.2.A7 Legal framework for web offers [Information Security Officer (ISB)]